Quansight/Quansight-website/apps/labs/posts/alt-text-scipy-2022.md

 [placeholderqr]: https://chart.googleapis.com/chart?cht=qr&chl=https%3A%2F%2Fgithub.com%2Falt-text-task-force&chs=300x300&choe=UTF-8&chld=L|2
 [zine]: https://heyzine.com/flip-book/f47006ad71.html

-[^1]: The Alt Text workshop format started from Project Jupyter.
-The goal was a low-code, no-git workshop that worked for a lot of people.
-You can learn more about the history in our past blog posts, or even learn to run an event yourself
-[^2]: These alt text events have been a community for mainstay for over a year.
+[^1]: These alt text events, that started in Project Jupyter, have been a community mainstay for over a year.
 In these [low-code workshops](https://labs.quansight.org/blog/2021/09/low-code-contributions-through-github) we have been able to remove the complexities of git in contributing to open source.
 These events have been run [in the past with several communities](https://github.com/isabela-pf/a11y-events/tree/main/workshop-resources/alt-text#past-events).